dewiz-xyz/mip81-safebox/README.md

 ### Change the `recipient` address

-The change of the `recipient` address is a 2-step process and can be thought of as a custom `2-out-of-N` multisig implementation, where both an `owner` and a `custodian` must collaborate.
+The change of the `recipient` address is a 2-step process and can be thought of as a custom `2-out-of-N` multisig implementation, where both the `owner` and the `custodian` must collaborate.

 The `owner` starts the flow by calling: